-Daisey O’Donnell Goes Full Smokeshow In A Scanty Bikini At The Beach
+Daisey O'Donnell Goes Full Smokeshow In A Scanty Bikini At The Beach

 Daisey accessorized with a pair of gold earrings, a necklace with a cross pendant, a bracelet, a watch, and several rings.
 She was also wearing a black New York Yankees cap.
 Her blond tresses were worn down and styled straight with the ends grazing her shoulders and back.

-In the caption, the ODolls co-founder took some lyrics from the famous song called “Don’t Worry Be Happy” by Bobby McFerrin.
-She also made sure to give credit to Meshki by tagging the brand’s Instagram page in the post.
-According to the geotag, she was at the White Beach in Dubai.
+In the caption, the ODolls co-founder took some lyrics from the famous song called "Don't Worry Be Happy" by Bobby McFerrin.
+She also made sure to give credit to Meshki by tagging the brand's Instagram page.
+According to the geotag, she was at the White Beach in Dubai, UAE.

 Like many of her shares, this new addition proved to be a popular one.
 The upload received more than 57,500 likes and 300-plus comments in less than a day.
 Countless online supporters dropped compliments and praise, mainly about her enviable body.
-Some admirers dropped emoji to get their point across.
+Some admirers dropped emoji to get their point across as well.

-“Omg, your body is unreal,” a follower commented.
+"Omg, your body is unreal," a follower wrote.

 "You are so pretty!" gushed another fan.